krgamestudios/krgamestudios.github.io/index.md

 layout: default
 ---

-<p style="font-weight: bold;color:red">Notice: My domain name is stuck in limbo right now, and I'm not sure when it will be restored...
-I'm using a different domain that was unused for the time being. c’est la vie.<p>
+<span style="font-weight: bold;color:red">Notice: My domain name is stuck in limbo right now, and I'm not sure when it will be restored...
+I'm using a different domain that was unused for the time being. c’est la vie.</span>

 Hello world!